 The EPA undertook consultation on the EPP via a discussion paper in June 2009 in preparation for the review.
 On the basis of this consultation and EPA advice, in November 2010 the Minister directed the EPA not to review the policy at this time.
 The EPA is of the opinion that the continuation of the current Kwinana EPP is appropriate and does not warrant conducting a statutory review.

-View the Environmental Protection (Kwinana)(Atmospheric Wastes) Regulations 1992 (link takes you to the State Law Publisher's website)
+View the Environmental Protection (Kwinana)(Atmospheric Wastes) Regulations 1992 (link takes you to the State Legislation website)